Kandru/cs2-quake-sounds/README.md

 ### sounds

 List of all sounds.
-The Key is either the amount of kills, a weapon name or one of the following special keys:
+The Key is either the amount of kills, a weapon name or one of the defined special keys:

 - firstblood
 - headshot